etro-js/etro-js.github.io/docs/reference/movie.md

 :::

-Background color to render over the canvas before drawing the visual layers.
+Background color to fill the canvas with before drawing the visual layers.

 ### `repeat`

-Whether to endlessly loop playback when playing, streaming and recording.
+If `true`, playback loops endlessly while playing or streaming (but not while recording).